 - Cost-Per-Engagement, which is the amount you are willing to pay per engagement

 - Return-on-Ad-Spend, which is the amount of revenue you want to earn for each dollar spent on ads.

 A Quick Introduction To Google Ads

 Google Ads is a powerful tool that can ultimately lead to significant growth, increased awareness and more conversions for a brand or website.
-It utilizes Google’s massive user base to advertise products, services and, in this case, ecommerce stores.
+It utilises Google’s massive user base to advertise products, services and, in this case, ecommerce stores.
 There are many different formats for the ads on Google, which each have their own strengths.
 Here is a quick rundown of the main types: